 Red Pine tells us that philosophers in Lao’s time were concerned with the relationship between names and reality.
 The conundrum is that we name everything but everything changes while the names do not.
 How then can reality be known through names – thus, “the name that can be named, is not the eternal Name” A Course in Miracles, written some two and a half thousand years later has the same approach to names and reality.
 It tells us, “Nothing real can be threatened, Nothing unreal exists, Herein lies the peace of God”.

-If you remember, we looked at this issue before, in 1433 THE FALL OF APOLLO.
-Naming things effects them of course, ties them down, fixes them, but when you write down those names, that is when the real consolidation occurs.
+If you remember, we looked at this issue before, in THE FALL OF APOLLO.
+Naming things affects them of course, ties them down, fixes them, but when you write down those names, that is when the real consolidation occurs.
 This consolidation has become more and more rigid as the centuries pass.
 We know that for many years, manuscripts were copied by hand and if the copier didn’t really like some part of what was being copied, then they just altered it.
 Reality changed with the times, but today, with our technology, reality is harder to smudge, the truth stands starker and clearer, history becomes more a record and less a ‘story’.
 Where that will eventually bring us is an exploration for another day.

 Walking frees you, releases the binds of names and words, slowing down to a walking pace means that you see life as it really is, variable, changing.
 You experience life and because you also experience heat and cold, rain and wind, hunger, thirst and tiredness, experience them over time, you become more real.
 Becoming slower you become more real and the world also becomes more real.
 Imagine a person sitting on a bench at the side of the road, you pass in a car, all they know of you is a noisy blur, maybe a glimpse of a face behind the wheel.
 Pass on a bike and they see a little more of you, but pass walking and they watch you coming, learn a little about you in the way you hold yourself, the way you walk.
 You will probably exchange a few words, maybe stop for a chat, its not as if you are going anywhere fast, is it?
 And then they will watch you leave, it may take several minutes for you to pass out of sight.
 Such is reality, such is being real in this world.
 You talk to so many people when you are walking, what else would you do when you meet people?